BPR02/SkyBlock_Collection/src/packs/extras/skyvoid_additions/README.md

 ### More Discs from Vaults
 Ominous vaults can reward creator music box

+### Calcite from Dead Coral Blocks
+Dead coral blocks can be converted into calcite by placing them next to lava.
+The more lava around the block, the quicker it will convert (capped at 4 lava blocks, at least one of the lava block need to be a source block, the other can be flowing)

+### Magma Blocks Cool into Tuff
+A magma block hit by a wind charge will convert into tuff

+### Gravel Crushes into Sand
+Anvil falling on gravel will convert it into sand

+### Tuff Packs into Deepslate
+Anvil falling on tuff will convert it into deepslate

 ## Extra Mechanics
 The following settings are disabled by default

+### Spiders Generate Cobwebs
+*cobwebs are obtainable with the weaving effect*
+Spiders in ceiling edges will generate cobwebs

 ### Vexes Convert to Allays
 *in Standard SkyBlock, mansions and pillager towers generate with allays, but no blocks*
 Vexes will play a note block above them and will listen for a matching note played by a player (no redstone).
 After 5 matching notes, it will convert into an allay.

-### Create Calcite from Dead Coral Blocks
-*amethyst geode creation is the default way to get calcite*
-Dead coral blocks can be converted into calcite by placing them next to lava.
-The more lava around the block, the quicker it will convert (caped at 4 lava blocks, at least one of the lava block need to be a source block, the other can be flowing)

-### Tuff Convert into Deepslate
-Anvil falling on tuff will convert it into deepslate

 ### Coal Compresses into Diamonds
 *armor chipping is the default way to get diamonds (apart from end city ships)*